BKSSMVenkateswarlu/JavaCardKeymaster/ProvisioningTool/README.md

 Individual targets can also be selected as shown below
 $ make construct_apdus
 $ make provision
+Make clean will remove all the object files and binaries
+$ make clean

 #### Environment setup
 Before executing the binaries make sure LD_LIBRARY_PATH is set